Album 1: Already Here

 The wishes follow — quiet, unhurried, the kind one might make privately, for someone who cannot hear them.
 Then the same wishes are turned inward.
 The meditation's closing line names what the practice has been the whole time: sometimes kindness is simply staying.
 Attention, offered without ceremony, is itself a form of love.

-Track 6Everything Must Change is the quiet center of the album, carried by Nina Simone.
+For loss, change, and the fear of letting go.Everything Must Change is the quiet center of the album, carried by Nina Simone.
 The song gave the meditation its title.
-Her memoir, I Put a Spell on You, gave it the line underneath: "what kept me sane was knowing that things would change, and it was a question of keeping myself together until they did."
+Her memoir, I Put a Spell on You, gave it the line underneath: "what kept me sane was knowing that things would change, and it was a question of keeping myself together until they did".
 The meditation does not console.
 It does not ask the listener to accept anything.
 It asks the listener to look.

 What it looks at is change.
 What alters, what passes, what cannot be kept.
 The voice in this meditation is different from the others — observational, plain, sitting near what moves without trying to steady it.
 Nothing here is fought, and nothing is resolved.
 Only witnessed.
 The meditation closes by naming where the listener has been the whole time: not outside change.
 Inside it.